 Alicia began playing cello at the age of 10 with the public school music program in her hometown of Mequon, WI, and continued her studies in middle school and high school with Greg Mathews of the Milwaukee Symphony Orchestra.
 Alicia earned a Bachelor of Music from the University of Minnesota - Twin Cities under the tutelage of Tanya Remenikova in 2004, and her Master of Music from the Cleveland Institute of Music in 2007, where she studied with Stephen Geber.

 Upon her return to Milwaukee, Alicia served as cellist in the Leonard Sorkin International Institute of Chamber Music at UW - Milwaukee, where she graduated with a performance certificate in chamber music under Stefan Kartman in 2013.
 During this time she also worked closely with Dr. Bernard Zinck and members of the Arianna String Quartet.
 While at UWM, she and her colleague, violinist Megan Buschkopf, won the 2013 Concerto Competition playing the Brahms Double Concerto for Violin and Cello.
 Megan and Alicia are founding members of the Riso Quartet, a Milwaukee-based piano quartet.

 Alicia is a member of the Wisconsin Philharmonic, and often plays with the Kenosha Symphony Orchestra, the Racine Symphony Orchestra, and Festival City Symphony.
 She has also performed several times with both Roger Hodgson of Supertramp and with the Trans Siberian Orchestra.
 Alicia also performs as a core member and soloist with Camerata Milwaukee, a local baroque ensemble.
-Breaking the mold of string ensembles, Alicia performs with the Monarch Ensemble, a woodwind trio plus cello.
+Breaking the mold of string ensembles, Alicia also performed with the Monarch Ensemble, a woodwind trio plus cello.